reheat casserole

 Step 3: Place the Casserole Leftovers in a Baking Pan and Cover

-If you have one larger piece or are slightly thicker pieces, we recommend cutting them into two or four pieces, depending on the size.
+If you have one larger piece like whole casserole or are slightly thicker pieces, we recommend cutting them into two or four pieces, depending on the size.
 This will allow the interior to heat up more evenly.

 Then, insert the casserole into the baking tray and cover with aluminum foil.
 The foil is vital in order to preserve the juiciness, but also in order not to burn the edges of the casserole.